-Remediation in Mathematics
+Remediation in Mathematics half unit

-Prerequisite: EDUC 5461 and/or 5463 with permission of the instructor
+Prerequisite: EDUC 5461 and/or 5463 with permission of the instructor half unit Special Topics in Elementary Mathematics

 This course will focus on clinical procedures in mathematics.
 The course will entail an examination of problematic areas, making inferences about causes of difficulties, developing aids and procedures for assessing and remediating learning problems in elementary school mathematics.